learnk8s/learnk8s.io/_blog/why-kube/index.md

 So they decided to write a platform that can automatically analyse resource utilisation, schedule and deploy containers.

-Later on, few Googlers decided to leave the company and restart the project as an open source effort.
+Later on, a few Googlers decided to leave the company and restart the project as an open source effort.

 The rest is history.